We Speak Music

 Find out about our new project for children with disabilities and their teachers which brings music and Makaton together

-Thanks to Youth Music, we have just started on a three-year music project called ‘We Speak Music’ that aims to encourage a passion for music-making and develop the confidence of children with disabilities to communicate with teachers, families and mainstream peers through Makaton.
+Thanks to Youth Music, we are running a three-year music project called ‘We Speak Music’ that aims to encourage a passion for music-making and develop the confidence of children with disabilities to communicate with teachers, families and mainstream peers through Makaton.

 The project was launched at The Point with a live performance from band Iris.
 Named after the Greek Goddess of Communication.
 Singer, Cat Kelly uses signing as she sings to speak with her audience.
 She’s an expert in using Makaton to get across the meaning of her songs rather than a basic translation of each word.